 Following construction, the Modified Project would not result in changes to growth patterns or residential densities.
 The use of the property would be substantially the same as the existing site.
+The planned operation is to fill the tanks during the wet season and then maintain the tanks full during summer months when a drought condition is projected, so if the need arises and water from other local systems is unavailable, the supplemental emergency water stored in the tanks could be sustainably available to serve the local community with emergency water.
+This would prevent intrusive pumping of groundwater during the summer months.
+Based on the nature of the project, depletion or chronic lowering of groundwater levels would not result and would not relatedly increase the potential for elevated wildfire risks.
 Similar to the findings in the 2020 MND, the operational impact of the Modified Project would be less than significant.